 I often get asked about the efficacy of over-the-counter products, but the more important issue to address with these preventives is their safety.
 I thought I’d take a moment today to address both subjects.

 The patent for fipronil, the chemical used in Frontline and Frontline Plus, expired in 2010.
 When the drug became available for use in other products, we started seeing generic versions of Frontline on the shelves everywhere, from big box stores to online distributors.
 In theory, these products should work as effectively as the name brand products do.
 But this isn’t always the case, due in part to the inert ingredients in some products that act as a carrier for the pest control drug.
-Some products may work well in the first few days, but may lose effectiveness earlier than expected, leaving your pets at risk for flea
+Some products may work well in the first few days, but may lose effectiveness earlier than expected, leaving your pets at risk for flea and tick infestations.

 Other over-the-counter products vary widely in efficacy.
 There are so many different brands of flea and tick prevention available outside of your veterinarian’s office that it is impossible to cover them all.
 My main concern with over-the-counter products is their safety.
 Side effects from flea and tick preventives shouldn’t be taken lightly – they can range from mild skin irritation to severe nervous system problems, and even death.